 106.42.010(D)(8)(b)(2) 106.44.050 Accessory Dwelling Unit - Exceptions Wireless Telecommunications additional 150 square feet which allowable lot coverage otherwise underlying zoning district to allow egress of the junior accessory dw Additional clarification of the definitio dwelling to include the language "For this subsection, a structure with two of dwellings on a single lot is considered dwelling.
 Multiple detached single-un same lot are not considered multi-far Adds a section discussing the criteria installation of emergency standby ge permitted by the for ingress and velling unit." n of multi-family the purpose of or more attached d a multi-family it dwelling on the nily."
-Facilities the definition of a Minor Modification Section 6409(a) of the Federal Statut pursuant to Article 6 - Planning Pe Code Section Topic Change 106.62.040 Design Review Design Review Thresholds Table mo the following: Project - Nonresidential Review development Authority Fences or wall - more than 8 ft in height Director 106.64.050 Permits to Run with the Land Introduces subsection A, which established in the speen allowed by Use Permit discontinued for twelve months may a lapsed if: If no appurtenant structure is requised is discounted for more than twelve consecutive months; If an appurtenant structure is required in the structure is required form the site for more the consecutive months If an appurtenant structure is required for more than twelve consecutive months; If an appurtenant structure is required from the site for more the consecutive months If a structure associated we of a conditionally permitted certificate of occupancy a conditions of approval of the use permit are satisfactorial entitlement remains in effect structure is vacant for more (12) consecutive months; may be reestablished in the and/or on the site unless the determined by the Director substantially the same as conditionally permitted use. and has be considered uired and the use e (12) uired for the ne structure is nan twelve (12) with the operation d use is issued a nd all other he conditional ily completed, the ect even if the re than twelve however, no use ne structure the use is is to be the original e 106.64.070 Permit Time Limits, Extensions, and Expiration Time limits on approved entitlements two to three years, including on phas is intended to match the Subdivision limits ed projects.
+Facilities the definition of a Minor Modification Section 6409(a) of the Federal Statut pursuant to Article 6 - Planning Pe Code Section Topic Change 106.62.040 Design Review Design Review Thresholds Table mo the following: Project - Nonresidential Review development Authority Fences or wall - more than 8 ft in height Director 106.64.050 Permits to Run with the Land Introduces subsection A, which established in the speen allowed by Use Permit discontinued for twelve months may a lapsed if: If no appurtenant structure is requised is counted for more than twelve consecutive months; If an appurtenant structure is required conditionally-permitted use and the removed from the site for more the consecutive months If a structure associated we of a conditionally permitted use permit are satisfactorial entitlement remains in effect structure is vacant for more the consecutive months; If a structure is vacant for more the conditional of a proval of the use permit are satisfactorial entitlement remains in effect structure is vacant for more (12) consecutive months; may be reestablished in the and/or on the site unless the determined by the Director substantially the same as conditionally permitted use. and has be considered uired and the use e (12) uired for the ne structure is nan twelve (12) with the operation d use is issued a nd all other he conditional ily completed, the ect even if the re than twelve however, no use ne structure the use is is to be the original e 106.64.070 Permit Time Limits, Extensions, and Expiration Time limits on approved entitlements two to three years, including on phas is intended to match the Subdivision limits ed projects.
 This